Potato salad – it’s a classic dish, isn’t it?

 We love a bit of colour – and a bit of savoury sweetness, too, in our lives.

-And the contrast between the red and the green of freshly chopped herbs looks so appetising so we always go for red pepper.
+And the contrast between the red and the green of freshly chopped herbs looks so appetising so we always go for red peppers.

-We like to add the chilli flakes because, as you no doubt know, we love a bit of heat to our food.
+We also like to add the chilli flakes (hot red pepper flakes) because, as you no doubt know, we love a bit of heat to our food.

-Here’s another little optional interesting addition, too, for your Turkish potato salad.
+Here’s another little optional interesting addition, too, for this dish.

-Her potatoes were peeled and chopped and then boiled until soft.
+Her starchy potatoes were peeled and chopped.
+Then boiled until soft.

 All the ingredients were mixed in together and lightly compressed into a deep bowl.